Progressive Insurance Foundation

 • Individual grants: $100 per employee recommendation

-• Application method: Employee-nominated only (not available to nonprofits directly)
+• Application method: Employee-nominated only (not available to non-profit organisations directly)

 Driving Small Business Forward Program Note: This is a separate Progressive Insurance initiative (not administered through the foundation):

-• Number of awards: 20 grants totaling $1 million
+• Number of awards: 20 grants totalling $1 million

 • Focus: Commercial vehicle purchases for small businesses